This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 For income tax purposes, books and records and supporting documentation must be retained for six years after the end of the tax year to which they relate.
-However, the retention period for VAT purposes is seven years so this is the effective minimum.

-Taxpayers are required to submit annual returns of income for income tax purposes, accompanied by audited financial statements complying with IFRS if the taxpayer is a company, or an individual with income above a certain threshold (currently EUR70,000).
-There is a self-assessment system for income tax, under which taxpayers must submit an estimated tax return part-way through the tax year accompanied by payment of half the estimated liability, and the balance of the estimated liability at the end of the tax year.
+Taxpayers are required to submit annual returns of income for income tax purposes, based on audited financial statements complying with IFRS if the taxpayer is a company, or an individual with income above a certain threshold (currently EUR70,000).
+There is a self-assessment system for income tax, under which taxpayers must submit an estimated tax return part-way through the tax year accompanied by payment of half the estimated liability, and the balance of the estimated liability by the end of the tax year.
 The final tax return is submitted after the end of the tax year, together with payment of any final balance.
 See the answer to question 5 for details of due dates.

 Employers are also required to submit returns of employees’ pay and tax deducted under PAYE.

 Special Defence Contribution, commonly known as SDC tax, is payable on rents, interest and dividends.
 Subject to certain exemptions, companies making such payments must deduct SDC tax at source and account for it to the Tax Department.
 Taxpayers receiving rents, interest or dividends from which SDC tax has not been deducted must submit semi-annual returns together with payment of the amount due.

 All returns and payments in respect of income tax, SDC tax and PAYE must be made online.

 Taxpayers must report any capital gains as they arise.
 However, as capital gains tax only applies to a very limited range of assets this is not an issue that affects most taxpayers.

 There is a separate tax system for qualifying businesses engaged in international shipping, which is outlined in the answer to question 15.